dqops/dqo/docs/dqo-concepts/command-line-interface.md

+---
+title: Working with DQOps command-line interface
+---
-# Working with Command-Line Interface
+# Working with DQOps command-line interface
 Read this guide to understand the concept of DQOps command line interface.

 ## Overview